mamamia5x/Old-HTML5-Compiler/README.md

 * Beta 0.5.2 - Added automatic updater.
 * Beta 0.5.1 - Small Bug Fix
 * Beta 0.5.0 - Now you can edit different files.
 Just enter the file name in the text box.
 * Beta 0.4.2 - Release Version

+## Ideas
+These are some ideas I came up with, you can name some in the Issues page.
+* Make an installer.
+So you'd just install the installer, and then it'll install the current version.
+(Just like the update checker).
+* Show recent files at the top.